 1. Ensure your chosen loopback method is set up.
 If you're installing a virtual loopback cable for the first time, you may need to restart your computer after installation in order to start Share System Audio.

-Allow outgoing audio sharing is enabled in Lobby > Preferences > Audio.
+Allow outgoing audio sharing is enabled in Lobby > Settings > Audio.
 This is enabled by default.

-3. Once in a meeting, click the Power Ups button and select.
+3. Once in a meeting, click the Tools button and select.
 If is disabled – select the loopback cable you're using (e.g. Around Loopback or VB-Cable).

 Because there's zero processing going on between your input device and the meeting, you can cause echo for everyone.
 Ensuring that you don't select a live microphone – or set both the speaker in Around and shared device to the same thing – is critical.